Genetic testing for breast cancer: Psychological and social impact

 - Anxiety about developing cancer.
 Carrying an altered gene doesn't mean you'll definitely get cancer.
 Test results can't determine your exact level of risk, at what age you may develop cancer or how aggressively the disease might progress.

 - Relief of knowing your risk status.
 You may view your test results in a positive light: Now you know what you're up against.
 You can step up cancer surveillance efforts or take risk-reducing steps, such as preventive surgery or medications.
 You also have the potential to inform and educate family members who may be affected.

 - Strained family relationships.
-Some of your relatives may not want to know there's been a gene mutation detected within the family.
+Some of your relatives may not want to know there's been a worrisome gene detected within the family.
 But it may be hard to keep the truth from close family members if you're planning proactive measures, such as preventive surgery.
 Give thought beforehand to how — or even if — you'll share your test results with family members.